HeikoKramer/sfdx/cert-prep/data-architect_notes.md

 Custom Metadata is read by Salesforce and used to produce customized application behavior. <br>
 Typical use cases:

+* Mappings
-* Mappings—Create associations between different objects
+  * Create associations between different objects
     * such as assignments of cities, states or provinces to particular regions in a country
+* Business rules
-* Business rules—Combine configuration records with custom functionality
+  * Combine configuration records with custom functionality
     * Use CMTs along with Apex to route payments to the correct endpoint
 * Master data
   * Create for example a definition of custom charges, like duties and VAT rates
 * White lists